Trade directory · Port St Lucie metro · Florida

 Licensing Requirements

-Florida requires Certified General Contractor (CGC) license.
-Must pass 2-day state exam covering business law, construction law, and trade knowledge.
-Requires 4 years experience or combination of education and experience.
+Florida requires Certified General Contractor (CGC) license for unlimited work or Certified Building Contractor (CBC) for residential.
+Must pass business law exam and trade knowledge exam, show 4 years experience, maintain $7,500 surety bond.
 License renewal every 2 years with 14 hours continuing education.

 §2